-Paul Painter, Managing Director at fencing solutions specialist Zaun, discusses the importance of security perimeter systems and the role they can play in helping to protect the UK’s Critical National Infrastructure against the threat of attacks like terrorism, vandalism and theft.
+Alastair Henman, Managing Director at fencing solutions specialist Zaun, discusses the importance of security perimeter systems and the role they can play in helping to protect the UK’s Critical National Infrastructure against the threat of attacks like terrorism vandalism and theft.

-There are a number of key challenges facing the UK’s Critical National Infrastructure when it comes to security.
-Firstly, it is a very attractive target for terrorists.
-The consequences if a terrorist cell manages to infiltrate a site could be devastating.
-For example, a utility company’s supply water could be contaminated or an energy provider’s power generation could be attacked.
+Many key challenges are facing the UK’s Critical National Infrastructure when it comes to security.
+Firstly, it is a desirable target for terrorists.
+The consequences of a terrorist cell manages to infiltrate a site could be devastating.
+For example, a utility company’s water supply could be contaminated, or an energy provider’s power generation could be attacked.
 The knock-on effect of either would be severe.
-Another issue is the fact that the majority of the UK’s infrastructure is aging, which heightens the risk of cyber attacks if terrorists penetrate control of IT systems associated with power management.
+Another issue is that most of the UK’s infrastructure is ageing, which heightens the risk of cyber-attacks if terrorists penetrate control of IT systems associated with power management.

 This obviously pushes the importance of security to the top of the corporate agenda.
 There are a host of other challenges as well.
-According to reports, theft costs the sector millions of pounds each year, with criminals on the look out for anything they can cash in on.
+According to reports, theft costs the sector millions of pounds each year, with criminals looking for anything they can cash in on.

 Taking all the necessary measures to safeguard your facilities is therefore paramount.
 This is not only because of the financial implications that a security breach can cause, but the true cost of an attack is much worst.
 This includes the disruption it can cause to your day-to-day operations, the possibility of replacing stolen equipment or the aftermath of dealing with a crisis.

 Another factor that must be considered is the well-being of your staff, customers and the local community around your site.
-Having suitable security measures in place to mitigate the risks of attacks and ensure people are as safe as possible is vital.
-A security breach that potentially scared, unsettled or hurt a customer or employee can have a damaging impact on your brand and reputation.
-Likewise with terrorism, the threat of this generates public fear.
+Having suitable security measures to mitigate the risks of attacks and ensure people are as safe as possible is vital.
+A security breach that potentially scared, unsettled, or hurt a customer or employee can have a damaging impact on your brand and reputation.
+Likewise, with terrorism, the threat of this generates public fear.

-There are a number of measures that sites of Critical National Infrastructure can adopt to help reduce the risk of security breaches.
-Simple things like better locks for example, right through to operating covert CCTV, will deter intruders from entering your facility.
+Several measures that Critical National Infrastructure sites can adopt to help reduce the risk of security breaches.
+For example, simple things like better locks, right through to operating covert CCTV, will deter intruders from entering your facility.

 One of the most important areas that will help you do this is the type of fencing you install around your perimeter and certain ‘higher risk’ buildings.
 The right fencing solution will provide a secure boundary and limit the number of access points a facility has, helping to provide effective management against a wide range of issues like crime and anti-social behaviour.